WillCPP/ProblemDescription/README.md

 python base_model.py
 ```

-This will train a model on the MNSIT dataset and save it to the model_0 directory; however the point of providing the model saved in the model_0 directory in this git repository is to avoid having to train the base model over and over again in order to perform the transfer learning experiments.
+This will train a model on the MNIST dataset and save it to the model_0 directory; however the point of providing the model saved in the model_0 directory in this git repository is to avoid having to train the base model over and over again in order to perform the transfer learning experiments.